-- If you are going to file a chapter 13 bankruptcy and your plan payment is large enough to full pay all or most of your dischargeable debt
+If you are going to file a chapter 13 bankruptcy and your plan payment is large enough to fully pay all or most of your dischargeable debt

 The IRS must believe that you made a reasonable effort to comply and circumstances prevented compliance nonetheless.
 If the IRS doesn't believe this, you won't win.